ilgooz/handbook/token/README.md

 #### Supply limitations

 - Software is used to determine the daily real circulating volume
-- 0-6% of of the previous day's actual total traded volume (TDTV) will be released into circulating supply each day.
-The exact percentage fluctuates to maintian optimal market health and a minimum 20% supply for MESG Foundation reserves to align longterm incentives.
+- 0-6% of of the previous day's actual DTV will be released into circulating supply each day.
+The exact percentage fluctuates to maintain optimal market health.
 - A smart contract is used to ensure that no more than 6% TDTV is released, including founder, advisor and whale investor payouts.
 - Releasing MESG Tokens based on actual volume protects tokens in slow/bear markets by keeping released quantities low.
 More tokens will be released in faster markets.